top of page

 -

 How much do the services cost?Prices for each service vary depending on if you pick an in-person or online option.
 We want our education to be accessible to all and have done our best to keep prices as low as we can while ensuring the best quality.
-For more information, please use the enquiry form below.

 -